Blog > Articles

 The reason why gabapentin causes weight gain isn’t entirely clear, but other side effects of the medication may be part of the problem.
 Fatigue, which is the most common side effect of gabapentin, could lead to limited physical activity and subsequent weight gain.
 Swelling, which occurs in about 8% of patients, would also make the scale go up.
 There are some reports that gabapentin causes an increase in appetite, but more research is needed.

-How to Stop or Reverse Weight Gain from Gabapentin
+How to stop or reverse weight gain from Gabapentin

 Medication-related weight gain is common, but there are things you can do to stop or reverse weight gain from gabapentin and other weight-promoting medications.